Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective

-\textbf{SSL methods.} FixMatch \cite{sohn2020fixmatch} generates pseudo-labels for unlabeled data and selects confident ones for training.
-For each unlabeled image $\I \in U$, it generates a weakly augmented view $\I^w$ and uses the training model to generate a $C$-dim logits $\q^w=\W^T\V(\I^w)$, the softmax probabilities $\s^w=\text{softmax}(\q^w)$, and the pseudo-label $\hat y=\arg\max_c(s^c)$.
-Unlike Eq.~\ref{eq:softmax}, FixMatch uses a fixed temperature $\tau=1$.
-A sample is selected only if $\max_c(s^c) \ge \sigma$ (default $\sigma=0.8$).
-Importantly, for the selected $\I$, FixMatch trains on a strongly augmented view $\I^s$ by minimizing the loss $\mathcal{L}^s$ below in additional to $\mathcal{L}_l$: DebiasPL \cite{wang2022debiased} extends FixMatch by mitigating the imbalanced distribution of pseudo-labels.
-It adopts a per-class offset to adjust logits on the selected unlabeled data for computing the loss, which incorporates an adaptive margin.
-We adopt FixMatch and DebiasPL as baseline SSFSL methods, analyzing their results and motivating our method.
+\textbf{SSL Methods.} The influential FixMatch \cite{sohn2020fixmatch} generates pseudo-labels for unlabeled data and selects high-confident ones for training (\cref{fig:temperature-learning-with-FixMatch}).
+For each unlabeled image $\I \in U$, FixMatch generates a weakly augmented view $\I^w$ and passes it through the training model to produce a $C$-dim logits $\q^w=\W^T\V(\I^w)$.
+Based on the logits $\q^w$, the softmax probabilities are calculated with a default temperature of 1.0: $\s^w=\text{softmax}(\q^w)$.
+Then, the pseudo-label $\hat y=\arg\max_c(\s^w)$ is derived.
+Notably, to mitigate noisy pseudo-labels, FixMatch only utilizes pseudo-labels with softmax confidence higher than a threshold, i.e., $\max_c(\s^w) \ge \sigma$ (default $\sigma=0.8$ \cite{su2021realistic}).
+Based on the selected pseudo-labeled data, FixMatch finetunes the model on a strongly augmented view $\I^s$ by minimizing $\mathcal{L}^s = \frac{1}{\vert U \vert} \sum_{\I \in U} \mathds{1}[\max_c(\s^w) \ge \sigma ] \cdot \ell(\W^T\V(\I^s), \hat y)$. $\mathcal{L}_l$ and $\mathcal{L}^s$ are jointly used in learning.
+DebiasPL \cite{wang2022debiased} extends FixMatch by adjusting the logits of unlabeled data and incorporating adaptive class margins to mitigate the imbalanced distribution of pseudo-labels.
+Importantly, both FixMatch \cite{sohn2020fixmatch} and DebiasPL \cite{wang2022debiased} typically finetune an ImageNet-pretrained backbone.
+We conduct experiments and analyze their performance when finetuning a VLM, and compare them with the FSL method FS-FT \cite{liu2025few} introduced above.

-\textbf{Analysis of Results.} Counterintuitively, directly applying these SSL methods to finetune a VLM's visual encoder significantly underperforms the FSL baseline (\cref{tab:fixmatch_direct}).
-This aligns with the observation in the recent work \cite{zhang2025revisiting}, though the underlying reason was previously unexplored.
-Our analysis unveils the root cause: \emph{VLMs produces rather ``flat'' distributions of softmax probabilities} (\cref{fig:diagnosis}).
-This has two negative effects that prevent effective finetuning of VLMs: \begin{enumerate}[leftmargin=15pt, topsep=0pt, itemsep=5pt,parsep=-2pt]